 Accumulators are available for all sports.
 Though make sure you check with your bookmaker as they vary in their rules on combining selections.
 In racing in particular, if there is a non-runner, most will calculate returns based only on the selections that ran.
 So a Five-fold Accumulator would become a Four-fold.

 In this article, we are going to explain one of the simplest betting options, the accumulator bet.
 There are a lot of different options when you’re betting and it is sometimes difficult to know which one to pick.
 However, when you have an understanding of what is available: you have a much better chance of becoming a knowledgeful punter.

 Accumulator bets have no upper limit to the number of selections you can make.
 Though the more selections, the less chance you have to predict each outcome correctly.

 What is an Accumulator Bet for football?

-For the purpose of this accumulator, we are going to use a £10 stake, and assume that the odds of each selection is evens (2.0).
+For the purpose of this accumulator, we are going to use a £10 stake, and assume that the odds of each selection are evens (2.0).
 We’re also going to show it as a 5 team accumulator, however, you can usually add many more to the bet slip.
-This isn’t usually advisable, unless you have done your research and understand the stats of your selections!
+This isn’t usually advisable unless you have done your research and understand the stats of your selections!
 Selections from the same event cannot be combined into a single accumulator, this is to prevent anyone trying to place several bets on the same runner.
 We are choosing for each selection a simple outcome: Win.
 That means that for your football accumulator bet to win, all 5 football teams you’ve chosen need to win their games.